Catholic Church in Malaysia: The consolidation of the Catholic faith (1977–2001)

-Parallel to the economical and industrial development of the nation, the Catholic Church in Malaysia grew considerably during these years, emphasising on inter-religious dialogue, oecumenism and religious freedom.
+Parallel to the economic and industrial development of the nation, the Catholic Church in Malaysia grew considerably during these years, emphasising on inter-religious dialogue, oecumenism and religious freedom.

 In 1977, the first Catholic Charismatic Convention was organised in Ipoh.
 In 1979, the Asian Bishop's Institute for Social Action met in Kuala Lumpur for dialogue on religions.
 In 1981, a new gathering of all priests from West Malaysia to review the Aggiornamento of 1976 was organised.
 In 1983, the Malaysian Consultative Council on Buddhism, Christianity, Hinduism, Sikhism (MCCBCHS) for dialogue was formed to represent their interests with the authorities.
-In the same way and with a spirit of oecumenism, the Christian Federation of Malaysia consisting of the Catholic, Protestant and Evangelical churches was formed in 1984.
+In the same way and with a spirit of oecumenism, the Christian Federation of Malaysia, consisting of the Catholic, Protestant and Evangelical churches were formed in 1984.
 In 1986, the Peninsular Malaysia Pastoral Convention (PMPC I) included Ministry to Youth as part of the core needs, besides poor, inter-religious dialogue, unity, formation and community building.
-In 1989, Sarawak made huge efforts in a successful attempt of renewal with a Eucharistic Congress, a Bible Year and a Bible Congress.
+In 1989, Sarawak made huge efforts in a successful attempt at renewal with a Eucharistic Congress, a Bible Year and a Bible Congress.

 In 1995, churches in Sarawak requested the state to allow other faith education in schools besides Islam.
 In 1996, PMPA II gathered reviews and reaffirmed Aggiornamento 1976 and PMPC 1986.
 There was a renewed call for systematic and strategic planning and implementation.
 In 1998, the Deputy Prime Minister was arrested and the Reformasi movement started.
 In 1999, the Great Jubilee Year of redemption was declared open by Pope John Paul II.
 The first joint Community Spirituality retreat among bishops, priests, religious and laity was organised.
 In 2001, the First Peninsula Malaysia Young Catholic Leaders Forum or LEAD 2001 was organised.
 PMPA III was held at Kuala Lumpur re-emphasised BECs.